Working after your studies

 The Skilled Worker visa

-The Skilled Worker visa was formerly the Tier 2 visa.
-To apply through this route, you need a licensed employer to sponsor you.
+To apply for the Skilled Worker visa, you need a licensed employer to sponsor you.
 They must be sponsoring you to do a specific job that meets minimum levels of skill and salary.

-You can apply in the UK to switch from the Student or Graduate route to the Skilled Worker route.
+You can apply in the UK to switch from the Student or Graduate visa to the Skilled Worker visa.
 You'll probably be considered a 'new entrant'.
 That means you'll only need to meet the lower minimum salary requirement.
 You can find further information on the UKCISA website.

 A local solicitor's firm specialising in immigration law offers free 15-minute appointments to: